Security Camera Networks That Survive −40 °C: Designing PoE and POE-Jack® for Canadian Winters

 Canada-Ready PoE Camera Checklist

-- ✓ Cameras, switches and in-wall hardware are all rated for the temperatures they will actually see (especially in unheated parkades and outdoor enclosures).
+• ✓ Cameras, switches and in-wall hardware are rated for the temperatures they will actually see (especially in unheated parkades and outdoor enclosures).

-- ✓ Remote zones (fences, barns, yard poles) use PoE over coax / 2-wire extenders where appropriate, not daisy-chained injectors.
+• ✓ Remote zones use PoE over coax / 2-wire extenders where appropriate, not daisy-chained injectors.

-- ✓ Each APOEJK2-WH plate is checked against its shared PoE budget before you add high-draw IR or PTZ units.
+• ✓ Each APOEJK2-WH plate is checked against its shared PoE budget before adding high-draw IR or PTZ units.

 FAQ: PoE Security Cameras in Canadian Winters